Lidlid123/Kubernetes-vagrant-deployment/README.md

 # Kubernetes-vagrant-deployment

-1. First, make sure you have the Vagrantfile  to deploy all the nodes in the cluster.
+1. First, make sure you have the Vagrantfile -> clone the repo .

 2. After successfully deploying the nodes, you can initiate the Kubernetes deployment for production/development (vanilla deployment).